fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 #### Is this CD thing related?

-The terms <i>Continuous Delivery</i> and <i>Continuous Deployment</i> (both of which have the acronyme CD) are often used when one talks about CI that also takes care of deployments.
-We won't bore you with the exact definition (you can use e.g. [wikipedia](https://en.wikipedia.org/wiki/Continuous_delivery) or [Martin Fowler's another blogpost](https://martinfowler.com/bliki/ContinuousDelivery.html)) but in general we refer to CD as the practice where the master branch is kept deployable at all times.
+The terms <i>Continuous Delivery</i> and <i>Continuous Deployment</i> (both of which have the acronym CD) are often used when one talks about CI that also takes care of deployments.
+We won't bore you with the exact definition (you can use e.g. [Wikipedia](https://en.wikipedia.org/wiki/Continuous_delivery) or [Martin Fowler's another blog post](https://martinfowler.com/bliki/ContinuousDelivery.html)) but in general, we refer to CD as the practice where the master branch is kept deployable at all times.
 In general, this is also frequently coupled with automated deployments triggered from merges into the master/base branch.

 What about the murky area between CI and CD?
-If we, for example, have tests that must be run before any new code can be merged to master, is this CI because we're making frequent merges to master or is it CD because we're making sure that master is always deployable?
+If we, for example, have tests that must be run before any new code can be merged to master, is this CI because we're making frequent merges to master, or is it CD because we're making sure that master is always deployable?

 So, some concepts frequently cross the line between CI and CD and, as we discussed above, deployment sometimes makes sense to consider CD as part of CI.
 This is why you'll often see references to CI/CD to describe the entire process.
-We'll use the terms "CI" and "CI/CD" interchangably in this part.
+We'll use the terms "CI" and "CI/CD" interchangeably in this part.

 ### Why is it important?

 Above we talked about the "works on my machine" problem and the deployment of multiple changes, but what about other issues.
 What if Alice committed directly to master?
 What if Bob used a branch but didn't bother to run tests before merging?
 What if Charlie tries to build the software for production but does so with the wrong parameters?

-With the use of continuous integration and systematic ways of working we can avoid these.
+With the use of continuous integration and systematic ways of working, we can avoid these.
  - We can disallow commits directly to master
  - We can have our CI process run on all Pull Requests (PRs) against master and allow merges only when our desired conditions are met e.g. tests pass
  - We can build our packages for production in the known environment of the CI system